 Some dishwashing soaps may contain chemicals that are carcinogenic; others may cause allergic reactions to the skin.

 One solution would be adding 2 to 3 tablespoons of vinegar to warm soapy water.
 Another solution would be to be more resourceful when shopping for one.

-When shopping for a dish soap, make sure to read the label and see if it contains any of the ingredients that’s listed here.
+When shopping for dish soap, make sure to read the label and see if it contains any of the ingredients that are listed here.

 If you don’t have time, EWG has ranked the best and worst hand washing detergent brands here.

-There are a few options when making your own disinfecting solution.
+There are a few options when making your disinfecting solution.

-One would be mixing 2 tablespoons borax and 4 tablespoons vinegar with 3 cups of hot water.
+One would be mixing two tablespoons borax and four tablespoons vinegar with 3 cups of hot water.

 You can use this mixture inside the bathroom or kitchen or disinfect a sponge with it.

 Traditional floor cleaning products contain chemicals that can be harmful to the lungs.
 Try out these mixtures and see if it works in your home.

 Wood – mix equal parts of vegetable oil and vinegar then apply a thin coat on the hardwood.
 Make sure to rub it in well.